Wittceec/wittceec.github.io/next-portfolio/README.md

 ## Customizing

 - Update `HeroScrollDemo` to feed your own screenshots or case studies (swap the Unsplash URL for an asset in `/public`).
+- Point `Interactive3DDemo` at your own `.splinecode` scene (`components/sections/interactive-3d-demo.tsx`) or replace the lucide icons with metrics you prefer.
 - Tailwind tokens live in `tailwind.config.ts`.
 Add fonts/colors there to stay consistent across shadcn components.
 - Need icons? `lucide-react` is pre-installed, so import any glyph from it when describing metrics or services.